alyboba/cfms-website.github.io/src/site/_news/press-release-to-accompany-afmc-board-meeting-on-physician-wellness-and-burnout.md

 **OTTAWA, APRIL 28th, 2018** - The CFMS is proud to have launched our National Wellness Program this weekend.
 This is our comprehensive approach to supporting student wellness and working with programs to ensure learner wellness is a core value we hold across all of the work that we do.

-The national wellness program has 4 major threads: Advocacy, Programming, Awareness and Resiliency and Personal Development.
+The national wellness program has 4 major threads: **Advocacy, Programming, Awareness and Resiliency and Personal Development**.
 There are a number of new threads that we have launched as part of this including our Longitudinal Wellness Initiative, which focuses on developing student wellness in the areas of nutrition, mental, financial, physical and social/relationship wellness.
 We have also created two new files focused on student mistreatment and students with disabilities to ensure we address systemic issues related to the learner environment.

 The CFMS also joined the AFMC, Resident Doctors of Canada and our faculties of medicine for an engaging discussion on physician/learner wellness and burnout.
 The session involved a thought-provoking presentation from Dr. Gautam who highlighted data on physician burnout and factors that drive the current crises. &nbsp;The core work happened in small group discussion where we set a direction for the future and considered priorities for charting a new course on physician wellness and burnout.